asidko/streamdock/README.md

 - 🔍 **Search Functionality**: Find channels by name.
 - 🌙 **Darkmode Support**: Automatically switches between light and dark modes based on your system preferences.
 - 📡 **Similar Channels**: View and navigate to similar channels based on normalized channel names.
-- 🌍 [**iptv-org Playlists**](https://github.com/iptv-org/iptv): If you don’t have an IPTV provider, choose a playlist for your country.
+- 🌍 [**iptv-org Playlists**](https://github.com/iptv-org/iptv): If you don't have an IPTV provider, choose a playlist for your country.
 - 📽️ **Picture-In-Picture Mode**: Watch videos in a floating window.

 **⚠️ It might not be very stable.
 Safari is currently not supported.**